alibaba/bifrostui/packages/bui-core/src/Fade/index.en-US.md

 ### Delay mount/exit uninstall

-Use`mountOnEnter`使mount components only when they are first in Use`unmountOnExit`使you have to uninstall the components every time you exit
+Use 'MountOnEnter' to mount components only on the first in time Use 'remountOnExit' to uninstall components every time you exit

 ```tsx
 import { Button, Fade, Stack } from '@bifrostui/react';